IBM/watson-discovery-food-reviews/README.md

 # Discovery customer sentiment from product reviews

 In this Code Pattern, we walk you through a working example of a web application that queries and manipulates data from the Watson Discovery Service.
+With the aid of data modeling using the Watson Knowledge Studio service, the data will have additional enrichments that will provide improved insights for user analysis.

-This web app contains multiple UI components that you can use as a starting point for developing your own Watson Discovery Service applications.
+This web app contains multiple UI components that you can use as a starting point for developing your own Watson Discovery and Knowledge Studio service applications.

 The main benefit of using the Watson Discovery Service is its powerful analytics engine that provides cognitive enrichments and insights into your data.
 This app provides examples of how to showcase these enrichments through the use of filters, lists and graphs.
 The key enrichments that we will focus on are: